of federal agencies which use data mining technology (2007)

 International Student Advisor

 Students who plan to apply for admission to an undergraduate degree program through Continuing Education or a Master's degree program through Graduate Studies, must contact Judy Hammond, International Student Advisor for Continuing and Graduate Studies.
 She will guide you through the process of applying for or transferring your current student visa document (I-20).
 You will need to provide us with information and documentation regarding your immigration status and your ability to finance your education.
-If you have any questions relating to your student immigration status or application, please contact Judy Hammond at (617) 333-2031 or at firstname.lastname@example.org.
+If you have any questions relating to your student immigration status or application, please contact Michele Mahoney at (617) 333-2031 or at firstname.lastname@example.org

 You may also contact an academic advisor in the Continuing and Graduate Studies Office located in Plymouth at (508) 747-2424 for further information about these requirements or to discuss procedures.